Normify-me/API/README.md

 - `MISSING_PARAMETERS`: At least one parameter is required
 - `INVALID_DATE_FORMAT`: Invalid date format
 - `STANDARD_NOT_FOUND`: Law or standard not found
-- `RATE_LIMIT_EXCEEDED`: Too many requests in a short time

-## Rate Limiting

-The API is limited to 100 requests per minute per API key.
-A 429 status code will be returned when exceeded.

 ## Versioning